Yelp/signalform-tools/docs/index.md

 ## Usage

-signalform-tools has 3 functionalities so far:
+signalform-tools has 3 functionalities so far: validate, preflight and show

-1. validate: validates resources inside one or more directories
+### validate: validates resources inside one or more directories
 ```shell
 usage: signalform-tools validate [-h] [--dir DIR] [filenames [filenames ...]]